ahasdemir/global-config-script/README.md

-# Minecraft Options Synchronization System
+# Minecraft Options Synchronization System for Prism Launcher

 This system provides intelligent synchronization of Minecraft settings across different instances in PrismLauncher.